oobecomau/desktop.gov.au/docs/blueprint/platform.md

 A common use-case for this is to generate block scripts from a third-party network appliance, or to resolve alerts that have been investigated through a connected SIEM product.

-API token Design Decisions for all agencies and implementation types.
+API token Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---